amanjaiman/owl-pickem/README.md

   - [ ] Display percentage in past weeks too
   - [ ] Pagination for leaderboard
   - [ ] Add rank to user profile and page (this has to be on action of updating users at once)
+  - [ ] Add rankings to leaderboard page
   - [ ] Make everything as orange as possible

   ### Finished